nonplayer/hammercrawl/hc_complete_rules.md

 * The explore action did not cost them any time or light.
 * They find the hidden pack of a long lost adventurer and re-up some supplies.
 * The party receives a bonus re-roll that can be used to re-roll any single die in the next room only.
-* blah

 Net *Skulls* represent minor setbacks incurred during travel to the next room.
 Similar to Falcons, apply from the list below:

 * Their active light sources flicker and sputter for whatever reason, removing an extra 1d4 turns of time from their durations.
 * One of their maintained spells suddenly fails.
 * Another random encounter happened by while in transit!
+(Roll a single Purple Die for this new challenge, ignoring any skulls)
 * One of their rations spoils and must be discarded!
-* blah

 Apply all effects from net Falcons or Skulls before moving on to...

 ##### **Hammers and Crossblades: Encounters at the Destination**

+Hammers and Crossblades determine the nature of the challenges in the next room, and any additional rewards they may give.
+Hammers and Crossblades also set the base XP rewards the party will earn for overcoming those challenges.

 **Note:** Hammers and Crossblades *do not* cancel each other out; total them both and apply their outcomes together.